• About

 FDR signing the New Deal

 As the New Deal redefined the government’s role in social welfare, the global crises that followed further expanded the scope and significance of nonprofit organizations.
 Both world wars had profound impacts on the sector, shifting its focus and scale.
 During these periods, nonprofit efforts centered around medical care, food distribution, and psychological support.
 In particular, World War II highlighted the global importance of nonprofit work, as millions were displaced and entire economies destabilized.
-These challenges transformed public perception, positioning nonprofits not just as charitable actors, but as critical partners in addressing complex political and humanitarian crises.
+These challenges transformed public perception, positioning nonprofits not just as charitable actors but as critical partners in addressing complex political and humanitarian crises.

-Nonprofits Today: Collective Action for a Better Future:
+Nonprofits Today.
+Collective Action for a Better Future:

 The shifting in class consciousness seen in the 1950s and the latter half of the 20th century brought about a new type of nonprofit work, one more dedicated to fighting for the social justice of marginalized communities.
 As the civil rights movement began to take hold across America, many nonprofit organizations began to build advocacy into their work.
 Organizations such as the NAACP and Amnesty International emerged as powerful voices advocating for marginalized communities and human rights.
 The growing awareness of racial discrimination, gender inequality, and environmental degradation sparked a cultural movement not just within the nonprofit sector but throughout America.
 Nonprofits began to engage in lobbying efforts, public education campaigns, and grassroots mobilization to raise awareness and influence policy decisions.